You are here

 The University of Washington Admissions website has answers to most questions about application to the university.
 When you fill out an application to UW you will be asked about your intended major as part of the application process.
 You should list Economics as your intended major, but keep in mind that you will be applying to the major separately, after starting at the University of Washington as a student.
 It is also a good idea to talk in your UW application essay about the topics and ideas you want to study at UW and particularly in the Economics major.
 The strongest applicants to the UW are those who not only show evidence of previous academic success, but those who have also made the case in their personal statement for their interest in specific academic fields of study offered by UW.

 Transcripts are evaluated officially by the UW Admissions Office only when a student applies to the university.
-If you are transferring from a Washington State community or technical college, you can determine the way your classes transfer to UW by using the Admission Office’s Transfer Equivalency Guide.
+If you are transferring from a Washington State community or technical college, you can check how your classes transfer to UW by using the Admission Office’s Transfer Equivalency Guide.

 Information Sessions